bi-labor/es-mssql/docs/mssql/index.md

 - PC with Windows.
 You can also use a VM at <https://cloud.bme.hu>, see details [here](bme-cloud-vm-usage.md).
 - Microsoft SQL Server.
 Express edition is sufficient, or _localdb_ installed along with Visual Studio is also fine
 - [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)
 - Microsoft Visual Studio 2019.
 The community version is sufficient.
+(Note: version 2022 does not support the required extensions yet, thus 2019 is needed.)
 - Integration Services and Report Server Project support for Visual Studio
     - [Microsoft Reporting Services Projects extension](https://marketplace.visualstudio.com/items?itemName=ProBITools.MicrosoftReportProjectsforVisualStudio)
     - [SQL Server Integration Services Projects extension](https://marketplace.visualstudio.com/items?itemName=SSIS.SqlServerIntegrationServicesProjects).